fcogrodrigues/ml-plataform/README.md

 - 🚫 **Distributed Cache** not included in this MVP; these can be added later for Redis use

+- 🚫 **Unit Tests or coverage tests** not included fully in this MVP; Anyway, the main E2E tests are avaiable.

 ---

 ## 📦 AWS Architecture proposal